Arizona State vs. Utah NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Arizona State and its opponents have scored at least 51 points or more only once this year.
+- Arizona State and its opponents have scored at least 50.5 points or more just one time this year.

-- Utah has combined with its opponents to score more than 51 points in two games this season.
+- Utah's games have gone over 50.5 points in two opportunities this season.

-- The two teams combine to average 64.1 points per game, 13.1 more than the over/under in this contest.
+- The two teams combine to average 64.1 points per game, 13.6 more than the total in this contest.

-- This contest's total is 11.8 points above the 39.2 these two squads combine to surrender per game this season.
+- This contest's over/under is 11.3 points above the 39.2 these two squads combine to surrender per game this season.

-- The average total in Sun Devils games this season is 52.2, 1.2 points more than Saturday's over/under of 51.
+- Sun Devils games this season feature an average total of 52.2 points, a number 1.7 points higher than Saturday's over/under.

 Arizona State Stats and Trends

-- The Sun Devils have been favored by 1 point or more four times this season and have covered the spread in two of them.
+- The Sun Devils have covered the spread twice this season when favored by 1.5 points or more (in four chances).

-- Arizona State's games this year have hit the over on two of five set point totals (40%).
+- Arizona State's games this year have gone over the point total two times in five opportunities (40%).

 - When Arizona State puts up more than 23 points, it is 3-1 against the spread and 5-0 overall.

-- In games that Arizona State totals over 339.4 yards, the team is 3-2 against the spread and 5-1 overall.
+- Arizona State is 3-2 against the spread and 5-1 overall when the team amasses over 339.4 yards.

-- This year, the Sun Devils have turned the ball over nine times, two more than the Utes' takeaways (7).

 - Find the latest spread and moneyline odds for Arizona State at SISportsbook.